 - Have a video chat with a colleague or two when you need some “watercooler talk.”
 If you’re used to being in close contact with your colleagues and talking about what’s going on in your lives outside of the office, you’re likely missing that type of break and connection while working from home.
 A short video conference about things that aren’t necessarily work related could be a good substitute for conversations you normally would have had in the office.

 Working from home with kids

-If you have kids who are also stuck at home right now, it can be especially challenging to balance work and family life without being able to physically go to work.
+If you have kids who are also at home right now, it can be especially challenging to balance work, home-schooling, and family life without being able to physically go to work.
 Consider these tips for working from home while your kids are there, too: